m4c4r0n1n/nananvim/README.md

 - `<leader>Q` - Quit all
 - `<Esc>` - Clear search highlight

-For more keybinds, check `lua/config/keymaps.lua` and the individual plugin files, or view the [complete keybinding reference](KEYBINDINGS.md).
+For more keybinds, check `lua/config/keymaps.lua` and the individual plugin files, or check out the [complete keybinding reference](KEYBINDINGS.md).

 ## Documentation